If you’re on the market for a smart speaker with Amazon Alexa built-in, the options are greater than ever before.

 Of course on top of these features, the Echo Plus is ultimately still an Alexa-enabled smart speaker that will control your connected devices through voice input and help you with a whole range of question-answer tasks.Learn More About the Amazon Echo Plus Here

-The new and updated Echo Show has had a significant makeover from the older version and as part of the upgrade, feature a 10-inch touchscreen from the previous 7-inch version.
+The new and updated versions of the Echo Show have had a significant makeover from the original version of the device and as part of the upgrade, come in two flavors, one with a 10-inch touchscreen and the Echo Show 8 (an 8″ HD variant of the device).

 While it’s this visual display element that separates the Echo Show (and its sibling the Echo Spot) from other smart speakers with Alexa, the inclusion of Dolby powered premium speakers for delivering stereo sound, make the Show a decent contender against audio-only rivals.

-Don’t be fooled by the name, this may be Amazon’s latest model of screen-enabled Alexa devices but it definitely isn’t number 5.
+Don’t be fooled by the name, while this may be one of Amazon’s latest models of screen-enabled Alexa devices, it’s not the fifth in the range.

-The Show 5 is actually named in reference to the smaller 5.5. inch form factor of the device’s screen in comparison to its larger 10 inch screened sibling the Show (see above).
+The Show 5 is actually so-called in reference to the smaller 5.5. inch form factor of the device’s screen in comparison to its larger 10 and 8 inch screened siblings (see above).

 In terms of feature set, a smaller footprint doesn’t mean less functionality and the Show 5 still sports a decent speaker in the rear and an HD camera up front – which now includes a camera shutter for any privacy concerns you might have.